tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ## Mob Programming

-When I recently took Woody Zuill’s [mob programming](https://www.agilealliance.org/resources/experience-reports/mob-programming-agile2014/)[^mobbing] course, a lot of what he said resonated with me.
+When I recently took Woody[^Woody] Zuill’s [mob programming](https://www.agilealliance.org/resources/experience-reports/mob-programming-agile2014/)[^mobbing] course, a lot of what he said resonated with me.
 Not just on how to do mob programming, but on the whole communication aspect.
 After all, if a team wants to be able to Mob program efficiently they must be also able to communicate productively.
 Woody taught us Mob programming through a series of exercises where we needed to interact **disciplined** and pay attention to how we communicate.
 I found this very revealing.

 ![Mob 3](/img/posts/communication/mob-group.jpg "Mob programming workshop"){:width="500px"}

-### What "Woody"[^Woody] said
+### What "Woody" said

 **Learn to shut up**

 By adding our solutions or suggestions non-stop to the discussion, we think we’re gaining speed, but actually, we’re slowing down.
 It is very hard to keep quiet when we “know better”.

 >>“Clarity comes when you pause.
-Count to 10.” - Woody  Zuill
+Count to 10.” - Woody  Zuill[^Woody]

 **Keep it to yourselves**